Blog and blogosphere

 - Nucleus CMS has an extended list of features.

 Other similar tools exist: Geeklog, BlogCMS, Blosxom, Lyceum, etc...

 Another solution if you expect some contributing by readers, is to build a blog-wiki, or bliki.
-BitWeaver is a tool that allows to do that, but it is rather heavy and will require extended space on you hosting.
+BitWeaver is a tool that allows to do that, but it is rather heavy and will require extended hosting space.
 See also TikiWiki.